Date/Time: Wednesday 24 June 2026, 10:30am–12:30pm

 About this event

-Case studies come from WMCAVA — an infrastructure organisation that supported Big Local areas in Nuneaton and Bedworth — and Welsh House Farm Big Local in Birmingham, where a consultant helped three legacy organisations become operational CICs while navigating delicate community relationships.
+Case studies come from WCAVA, which supported Big Local areas in Nuneaton and Bedworth, and Welsh House Farm Big Local in Birmingham, where a consultant helped three legacy organisations become operational CICs while navigating complex community relationships.

 Speakers include Alison Thompson (WCAVA) and Maxine Ricketts (Local Trust), with facilitated discussion and breakout time built in.